WordPress/wordpress-playground/README.md

 # Recompile PHP 5.6 - 8.2 releases to .wasm for node
 nx recompile-php:all php-wasm-node

-# Builds markdown files for readthedocs site
+# Builds the documentation site
 nx build docs-site

 # Builds the Playground Client npm package